How did you start your entrepreneurship journey?

 17) Do you feel formal education plays a vital role in business?

 Yes, you need proper education but not necessarily it should be based on those parameters which help youngsters to solve the issue of the current scenario.
-The actual education in current times is not at all beneficial for anyone especially if we talk on the business part but still, we need proper structural education in our system.
+The actual education in current times is not at all beneficial for anyone especially if we talk about the business part but still, we need proper structural education in our system.

 18) Does a Master’s Degree help in Business?